I confess , It was indeed Tinpis who prompted the 5 stars, just could not go past that one

 Next thing you wankers will want to be called "Captain", you now have as many Taxi drivers as you do pilots but their on more money.

-Location: Back in South Aussie and still looking for a bad bottle of red
+Location: Back in the 'real world' of Australia again, the party being over for another year but still looking for a bad bottle of Red

 A heck of a long time ago when I gained my CPL (now 20 yrs) I was told most forcefully by my Instructor who later owned a SA regional airline,